neurosynth/nsviewer/README.md

 ## Developing

 You'll need a javascript runtime (node.js should work great) and CoffesScript.
-Node should give you the 'cake' build system.
+Node should give you the `cake` build system.
 To compile all of src/*coffee into lib/viewer.js, run:

 	cake build

+To view the examples, the simplest way is probably to go into the examples directory, run:

+	python -m SimpleHTTPServer 8888

+and point your browser to http://localhost:8888.

+For automated building and copying the updated viewer.js to your examples directory (recommended!), install the `guard` and `guard-shell` ruby gems, and run:

+	guard